chrisnish4/billboard_100_sentiment/README.md

 - Class and methods for scraping top 100 songs and corresponding artists by year from Billboard Top 100

 genius_api_client.py:
-- Class and methods for collecting song lyrics using GEnius API
+- Class and methods for collecting song lyrics using Genius API

 spotify_api_client.py:
 - Class and methods for collecting song metrics using Spotify API (mostly from CodeEntrepreneurs on Youtube)